 This is a common error for our programs.
 Please contact your major advisor via the contact information here.
 If you are an undeclared major, your Degree Navigator should update once your major is showing in the system.

 - For Health Administration, Public Health, and Public Policy majors you will be required to take Leadership Seminar the semester prior to taking Professional Practice Internship.
 Leadership Seminar will prepare you for your internship search and you will get your internship site approved by the Internship Coordinator teaching Leadership Seminar.

 - Planning and Public Policy majors should plan to meet with an Internship Coordinator the semester prior to taking the course in order to plan their placement.
-You can sign up for a meeting with an Internship Coordinator by filling out the following form.

 Generally, it is a good idea to take your major courses in the order they are written on our website, brochures, and curriculum sheets.
 They are typically arranged from lower-level to upper-level courses.
 Following the program in order can help you remain on track for completion.

 Yes.
 Please speak with an advisor for more information.

 Each major has certain courses that are restricted to declared students only.
 You can only register for these courses after you have applied and been admitted to your major.
 Unfortunately, as an undeclared student or intended student in the major, you cannot take courses that are restricted to declared students.

 Click here for the Bloustein SPN system and more information about it.
 The system will only show courses that are available for SPN requests.
 Please note that this system is only for courses offered by the Bloustein School.
 If you would like a special permission number for a course in a different department, please contact that department directly.